Responsible Gambling Guide: Safe & Healthy Gambling Practices

 - Prioritize responsibilities before gambling activities.

-At its core, responsible gaming recognizes one undeniable truth: the house always has the edge.
-Casinos, sportsbooks, and other betting platforms are designed so that while some players win, most will lose.
-This ensures operators can remain profitable and stay in business.
+These are all rooted in one core truth: the house always has the edge.
+Casinos, sportsbooks, and other betting platforms are built so that, over time, most players lose more than they win.
+That’s how operators stay in business.

 Why Is Responsible Gambling Important?